Transfer Learning and the Art of Using Pre-trained Models in Deep Learning

 So, I moved forward with this approach of using a pre-trained model and the next step was to fine tune my VGG16 model to suit this problem.

-How can I use Pre-trained Models?
+How to use Pre-trained Models?

 What is our objective when we train a neural network?
 We wish to identify the correct weights for the network by multiple forward and backward iterations.
 By using pre-trained models which have been previously trained on large datasets, we can directly use the weights and architecture obtained and apply the learning on our problem statement.
 This is known as transfer learning.
 We “transfer the learning” of the pre-trained model to our specific problem statement.